Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: EXPERIMENTAL EVALUATION

-In our previous experiments (Fig. 4), behavior analysis successfully identified changes in motor function caused by rehabilitative treatment and learning of skilled behavior.
-The measured functional changes are, in turn, likely the result of cortical rewiring due to neuroplasticity.
-Thus, we wondered whether our behavior representation is sufficiently sensitive to discover a correlation between restoration of behavior and structural plasticity in the impaired motor cortex.
+Our behaviour representation is sufficiently sensitive to discover a correlation between restoration of behaviour and cortical rewiring in the impaired motor cortex.

-For each treatment cohort (from Fig. 4b), Fig. 5a compares the degree of recovery by comparing the behavior 35d post stroke against the healthy pre-stroke baseline.
-In addition, we counted in the same rats BDA positive fibers (see Methods for details) in the peri-infarct cortex post mortem as a characteristic of plastic rewiring processes in the impaired hemisphere which are influenced by the post-stroke treatment.
-The plot shows a significant correlation of $r \sim0.7$ between our measured behavior changes and the degree of neuronal fiber sprouting in the perilesional cortex.
-Hence, our non-invasive behavior analysis is discriminative enough to provide a measurement of the degree of recovery for impaired motor function that relates to the underlying subtle neuroanatomical modifications in the brain.
+For each treatment cohort (from Fig. 4b), Fig. 5a compares the degree of recovery by comparing the behaviour 35d post stroke against the healthy pre-stroke baseline.
+In addition, we counted out-sprouting nerve fibers (BDA positive, see Methods) in the peri-infarct cortex post mortem as a characteristic of plastic rewiring processes in the impaired hemisphere which are influenced by the post-stroke treatment.
+The plot shows a significant correlation of $r \sim0.7$ between our measured behaviour changes and the degree of neuronal fiber sprouting in the perilesional cortex.
+Hence, our non-invasive behaviour analysis is discriminative enough to provide a measurement of the degree of recovery for impaired motor function that relates to the underlying subtle neuroanatomical modifications in the brain.